(My answer to this question at Quora.com)

 Because that decision was so controversial, it was buried in a comparatively obscure part of the Talmud, and the tracks covered up by changing the name of the script from ktav ashuri (“Assyrian Script”) to ktav meruba (“Square Script”).
 Within a couple of centuries, most people (including scholars) had forgotten or never knew that this was not the original script in which Hebrew had been written.

-Given that that original Hebrew script was also not unique to the Israelites, but common to all Canaanite peoples, it follows that Hebrew is not really a script at all, but a language, which can be displayed in various forms.
+Given that that original Hebrew script was also not unique to the Israelites, but common to all Canaanite peoples, it follows that Hebrew is not really a script at all, but a language, which can be displayed in various forms, as long as these correspond to the 22 characters of what is commonly known as the Hebrew alphabet.

-but so is this (a simulation of the original Old Hebrew script):
+and this (in the original Old Hebrew script):

 Bear this in mind, next time you read amusing but nonsensical pontifications about the mystical significance of Hebrew characters, such as.